Our Trading Post will be OPEN these Saturdays in November & December from 9-12 central time.

 Pasture Raised Eggs

 Our hens live and roam freely in our pastures, able to get plenty of grass and insects in their diet.
 This produces eggs high in beta carotene, contributing to their wonderfully bright orange yolks and amazing flavor.
 They are fed a high quality, freshly-milled grain ration.
-The feed is certified organic and available through Organic Valley Farmers Co-op.
 We also supplement their diet with nutritious whey from our cheese-making facility.

 Pick Your Own Berries (blueberries & blackberries by appointment only)